barjac/freedv-rade-build/README.md

     3. 'cd && chmod +x freedv-rade-build/freedv-rade-update' to make the update script executable

-    4. 'freedv-rade-build/freedv-rade-update' to run it as often as you like.
+    4. 'freedv-rade-build/freedv-rade-update' to run it as often as you like OR use the new Update-RADE desktop icon to run it.

 Just follow the prompts.
 If you hit a problem please open an issue here.